tanmoy281/Spring_Boot/README.md

 ~~[Note: Before adding a new project into this github repository, run mvn eclipse:eclipse command to make it eclipse compatible(it adds java buid path entries into .classpath file)]~~

+The below arguments need to pass to the the jvm before running the application

+-Dlog=<any_location>.  --this is the location where log4j log files will be generated.

 Read comments of log4j.xml and application.properties for further information about deployment and running the app.